Art-Sells/Arells/Build-Notes.md

 - Arells [Arells uses Crossmint as it's payment provider] info at bottom.

 #### After Purchase (Modal)
--- [If not Signed/logged in] = message: {Congratulations on your Purchase!
-Sign-up or Log-in to Make Money from your Purchase}[dismiss]
--- [If Signed/logged in] = Edit (View My Store Asset)
-- Message (notifications-cash-register) to seller: "Congratulations xxxx!
-Your Art xxxx Sold to xxxx for xxxx", You've made xxxx in profit!".
-- Email Notifications (see cash register)
+-- Congratulations on your Purchase!
+Set new (PAP Logo) Price After Purchase to make money off your purchase[VIEW COLLECTION]-Takes you to EDIT Asset

 #### Image/s
 - Check how GitHub Integrates Profile Image with Profile Change (integrate this in MetaImage)